University of Fine Arts, Poznań: 1938–1939: State Institute of Fine Arts

 On June 1, 1937, the State School of Decorative Arts and the Art Industry was renamed the State Institute of Fine Arts.
 The institute's education lasted five years and was divided into one-year courses at the General Department and special departments – the academic year in each department began on September 10 and ended on June 20.
 In these years, the Institute employed a total of 40 employees, 23 teachers and instructors, 12 supplementary teachers and 4 members of administrative staff, while the students were divided into ordinary and extraordinary, depending on their previous education.
 As a part of the institute's activities, a public drawing room was opened with a drawing course.
 The main task of the institute was "artistic and technical preparation of employees of the artistic industry and handicrafts for independent creative work in various branches of the field".

 1946–1996: State High School of Fine Arts

 After World War II, the institute was transformed into the State High School of Fine Arts with the departments of Painting and Graphics as well as Interior Art and Sculpture.
 In the 1950s, because of the restrictions of the authorities, painting, graphics and weaving were abolished and replaced with furniture making and interior design, which became the main disciplines taught at School.
-After the Khrushchev Thaw, the school moved to the building of Sądownictwo Krajowe, which belongs to the University of Arts complex to these days.
+After the Khrushchev Thaw, the school moved to the building of Sądownictwo Krajowe, which now belongs to the University of Arts complex.
 A number of art galleries closely related to the university were opened and were active throughout the 1980s and 1990s.